rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ### Import an AWS image manually

 {{% pageinfo %}}
-You can also use RAW images ( e.g. `cOS-Vanilla-RAW-green-$VERSION.raw.tar.xz` ) manually when importing AMIs images and use them to generate images with Packer.
+You can also use RAW images ( e.g. `cOS-Vanilla-RAW-green-$VERSION-$ARCH.raw.tar.xz` ) manually when importing AMIs images and use them to generate images with Packer.
 See [build AMI with Packer](../../creating-derivatives/packer/build_ami)
 {{% /pageinfo %}}

 1. Upload the raw image to an S3 bucket